PRIYANSUPULAK/Catalog/README.md

 # Catalog

 ## Project Overview
-This application provides a list of items within a variety of categories as well as provide a user registration and authentication system.
+This application provides a list of items of menu of various restaurants within a variety of categories.
+It also provides a user registration and authentication system.
 Registered users will have the ability to post, edit and delete their own items.

 ## How to Run?